-Key Accounts Representatives contact municipal officials and partner agencies during an incident to provide situational awareness information, including the status of emergency conditions, outage and restoration updates, and road blockages.
+Accounts KA Representatives provide situational updates, including details about emergency conditions, outages, restoration progress, the status of assigned crews, priority down wire locations, and the impact on critical facilities.
+During an incident communication lines remain open to provide situational awareness information, including the status of emergency conditions, outage and restoration updates, and road blockages.
 This information encompasses damaged utility poles, blocked roads, downed power lines, and obstacles hindering access to critical facilities, creating urgency and risk.
 Additionally, they report on the presence and needs of emergency personnel and impacted critical facilities, in accordance with the LUMA Major Outage Metrics (found in Appendix A of Annex A).